 Instructions

-- Combine the berries and sugar in a medium bowl.
+- Sugar the berries.
+Combine the berries and sugar in a medium bowl.
 Set aside at room temperature about 30 minutes until the berries are juicy and the sugar is mostly dissolved.

-- Place the orange wedges and juicy berries into a pitcher and add the wine and and liquor.
+- Add the alcohol.
+Place the orange wedges and juicy berries into a pitcher and add the wine and liquor.
 Stir, cover, and place in the fridge for 2-4 hours to infuse the wine with the fruit flavor.

-- Just before serving, stir in the club soda and serve over ice.
+- Add garnishes.
+Just before serving, serve over ice.
 Add whole berries, mint leaves, and additional orange slices to the glass, if desired.
 Refrigerate any leftovers and drink within 1 day.

 Notes